tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 In contrast, in `Quality Assurance`, the focus is on filtering records based on `SingleRecord` Test outcomes.
 The mechanism for this in the Fitness for Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records until the `Measure` returns `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are 'COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.

+A related pattern occurs at the `SingleRecord` level: when fitness depends on a user-defined analytical threshold rather than a single universal rule, a `Single Record` `Measure` may return a numeric metric that consumers interpret relative to their `Use Case`.
+For example, [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) returns the duration (in seconds) of the time interval represented by `dwc:eventDate`; consumers can then apply a threshold (e.g., “duration ≤ 86401 seconds” for day-level precision) to decide whether an individual `SingleRecord` has sufficient temporal precision for their `Use Case`.

 #### 8.1.4 A worked example (building on VALIDATION_FOOTPRINTWKT_NOTEMPTY)

 Suppose we run `VALIDATION_FOOTPRINTWKT_NOTEMPTY` on a dataset of 10,000 records.